 We performed a comparison between Scality RING and VMware vSAN based on real PeerSpot user reviews.

-Find out what your peers are saying about StarWind, Nutanix, Red Hat and others in Software Defined Storage (SDS)."Another feature I like is the life cycle management that helps me with data storage efficiency."
+Find out in this report how the two Software Defined Storage (SDS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Another feature I like is the life cycle management that helps me with data storage efficiency."

 "The most valuable feature of Scality RING8 is its performance and good interface."